 What makes a snickerdoodle a snickerdoodle?
 It’s not just a sugar cookie with cinnamon.
 The real difference, I discovered, lies in a not-so-secret ingredient: cream of tartar, which gives these cookies their signature tang.
 My recipe doesn’t produce soft and pillowy cookies like many others that share their name.
-These are flat-ish, crispy on the edges and delightfully chewy in the centers.
+These chewy snickerdoodle cookies are flat-ish, crispy on the edges and delightfully chewy in the centers.

 And what’s with that name?
-Some sources claim that “snickerdoodle” is some form of the German word “schneckennudel”, which is basically a sweet roll.
+Some sources claim that “snickerdoodle” is some form of the German word “schneckennudeln”, which is basically a sweet roll.
 And then others report that someone in 1800s New England simply invented a nonsense word to describe this new, popular cookie type.
 Truly a mystery for the ages.

 Here’s a tip for more picture-perfect, circular snickerdoodle cookies (and way less struggle measuring!): use a cookie scoop.
 They also call these press dishers — they’re basically just ice cream scoops!
 For this recipe, I use my 1.5-ounce model.
 I recommend the ones with the spring-loaded trigger on the handle.
 They’re much sturdier and easier to use than the squeeze ones, which I have broken before trying to measure cookie dough.
 You could also just use a spoon and they’ll still turn out great!